ColumbiaPythonUsersGroup/Check_Calculator/README.md

 - Added some more fields to the index.html page that will be needed in order to get an accutate Net amount

 -- Will work on addind these items to the backend once modules are done

+# Updates 11/11/17
+- added a file for federal tax brackets
+- added a function to calculate federal taxes
+- changed the IRS_Married_Weekly and IRS_Single_Weekly to use
+simplified tax brackets and tax calculation
+- removed old federal tax table file